 Vitamin D deficiency

-If you're concerned about whether you're getting enough vitamin D, talk to your doctor about your diet and whether a vitamin supplement might benefit you.
+If you're concerned about getting enough vitamin D, talk with your healthcare professional about your diet and whether a vitamin supplement might be right for you.

 Hubungi Kami!